a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 How to wrap my content elements with a container?
 -------------------------------------------------

 Sometimes you need a wrapping element in HTML template, for all content elements from same type.
-We recommend to use gridelements, because it brings columns to content elements which are structured in database.
+I recommend to use EXT:container, because it brings columns to content elements which are structured in database.

 You can also use the DCE feature "DCE Container", which simulates a container for certain content elements in a row, based on the same DCE.